mislavcimpersak/realGrickiTop/README.md

 Created as a joke, [@realGrickiTop](https://twitter.com/realGrickiTop) is a Twitter bot that posts random tweets around noon in Croatia imitating [Grički top cannon](https://en.wikipedia.org/wiki/Lotr%C5%A1%C4%8Dak_Tower).

-Created for [Python Hrvatska meetup](https://www.meetup.com/Python-Hrvatska/events/242639630/) held on September 12, 2017 when I gave [a talk](https://mislavcimpersak.github.io/serverless-talk/) on serverless technology.
+Created for [Python Hrvatska meetup](https://www.meetup.com/Python-Hrvatska/events/242639630/) held on September 12, 2017 and for [Python Belgrade meetup](https://www.meetup.com/PythonBelgrade/events/243547584/) held on September 29, 2017 on which I gave [a talk](https://mislavcimpersak.github.io/serverless-talk/) on serverless technology.

 ## Running your own